© 1997-2013 Jerry Emanuelson

 Dr. Hamilton's review does have 56 references, dating back as far as 1939, to other medical journal articles -- although many of the references are to single case histories, or to topics only secondarily related to needle phobia.

-There are large differences among individuals with needle phobia, but needle phobia can be put into four broad categories:
+There are large differences among individuals with needle phobia.
+Those who have studied needle phobia express the categories of needle phobia differently.
+For purposes of this page, needle phobia can be put into four broad categories:

 (1) The type of needle phobia described in Dr. Hamilton's article is characterized by the vasovagal reflex reaction, a frightening reaction which includes plunging blood pressure and (often) loss of consciousness.
 This reaction generally occurs only after the onset of puberty, and is more common in men than women.

 (2) It is very common for young children to be afraid of needles.
-Most children will simply "outgrow" their fear, but others will become adult needle phobics.
+Many children will simply "outgrow" their fear, but others will become adult needle phobics.
 Children who are needle phobic can be administered topical EMLA cream or iontophoresis or the Synera/Rapydan patch (see below).
-The Buzzy device, described below, is also very helpful for children, especially for routine injections.
+The Buzzy device, described below, is also extremely helpful for children, especially for routine injections.
 Forcing needle phobic children to undergo needle procedures without the treatments described below will only increase the chances that they will become severe needle phobics and avoid medical care as adults.
+There is evidence that the prevalence of needle phobia is growing dramatically as more vaccines are available for important diseases, but these vaccines continue to be administered to children without any kind of pain mitigation.

 (3) Some needle phobics have an acute sensitivity to pain.
-Needle procedures that are painless to most people cause considerable physical pain to these needle phobics.
-The use of one of the iontophoresis units described below will greatly improve the lives of these individuals.
-The Synera/Rapydan patch may also be useful to some individuals in this category.
+Needle procedures that are painless to most people cause considerable physical pain to these needle phobics, especially when a needle enters their vein.
+The use of one of the iontophoresis units described below may greatly improve the lives of these individuals (although most patients find the currently-available general-purpose iontophoresis units very difficult to use for this purpose).
+It is very unfortunate that the special purpose iontophoresis units that were designed for needle phobia are no longer available.
+The Synera/Rapydan patch may be very useful to some individuals in this category, especially since most of these individuals experience great pain during intravenous procedures.
+Intravenous procedures are an area where the Synera/Rapydan patch is most effective.

-(4) The rarest type of needle phobia (but the type that most people think that they have) is a classic phobia that results from a specific early traumatic experience.
+(4) The type of needle phobia that most people think that they have (but which, until recently, was suffered by only a small minority of needle phobics) is a classic phobia that results from a specific early traumatic experience (or multiple experiences).
 Many people with needle phobia remember an early experience which they believe triggered their needle phobia.
 Most of the time, though, these people are simply remembering their first needle phobia reaction.
 The traumatic experience that is described is usually a routine needle procedure that occurred without any significant problem other than the physical needle phobia reaction itself.
 Some cases of needle phobia involve combativeness and active physical resistance that is, on rare occasions, quite violent.
-Although little, if any, research has been done into the sources of this combativeness, it is often believed that this is the result of the unfortunate common practice of physically restraining children (often using more than one adult) in order to forcibly administer needle procedures.
+Although little, if any, research has been done into the sources of this combativeness, it is generally believed that this is the result of the unfortunate common practice of physically restraining children (often using more than one adult) in order to forcibly administer needle procedures.

 Many needle phobics fit into more than one of these categories, and there may be other categories that are not listed here.
 Needle phobia is a subject that has received very little formal study.
 Whatever form your needle phobia takes, some of the treatments listed below are likely to be useful.